Jordanluiz/Jordanluiz/README.md

 ### Hi there, I'm Jordan 👋

 I am an Electrical Engineer🎓⚡ with over 6 years of experience in Telecommunications and more than 3 years as a Python Developer.
-As a student at École 42 - Porto, I have a passion for programming and technology 💻, and apply my knowledge to optimize fiber optic projects by enhancing and automating processes.
+I have a passion for programming and technology 💻, and apply my knowledge to optimize fiber optic projects by enhancing and automating processes.
 I have strong experience with QGIS and GIS tools 🌎, and believe that technology is a powerful tool to solve complex problems.
 I am always seeking to improve my skills and collaborate with multidisciplinary teams to achieve innovative and sustainable results.